CJ1138/k8s-the-devops-way/README.md

 - Generate data encryption config and key files
 - Correctly disperse all created key / config files to the VMs
 - Bootstrap an etcd cluster
-- Bootstrap a Kubernetes control plan
+- Bootstrap a Kubernetes control plane

 Running `./scripts/clean-up.sh` will delete all resources on GCP and any created locally.